bmentges/brainiak_api/docs/source/services/domain/list_domain.rst

 **Status 200**

-If there are domains, the response body is a JSON containing domains' titles, resources_id and @ids (URIs).
+If there are contexts, the response body is a JSON containing contexts' titles, resources_id and @ids (URIs).

 .. include :: examples/get_domain_200.rst